GenericMappingTools/gmt/doc/rst/source/grdmix.rst

 .. _-G:

 **-G**\ *outfile*
     The name for the output raster.
+For images, use one of these extensions: tif (GeoTIFF), gif, png, jpg, bmp, or ppm.

 Optional Arguments
 ------------------